 \section{Abstract}

-Understanding the mechanisms through which neural networks extract statistics from input-label pairs is one of the most important unsolved problems in supervised learning.
-Prior works have identified that the gram matrices of the weights in trained neural networks of general architectures are proportional to the average gradient outer product of the model, in a statement known as the \textit{Neural Feature Ansatz} (NFA).
-However, the reason these quantities become correlated during training is poorly understood.
-In this work, we explain the emergence of this correlation.
-We identify that the NFA is equivalent to alignment between the left singular structure of the weight matrices and a significant component of the empirical neural tangent kernels associated with those weights.
-We establish that the NFA introduced in prior works is driven by a centered NFA that isolates this alignment.
-We show that the speed of NFA development can be predicted analytically at early training times in terms of simple statistics of the inputs and labels.
-Finally, we introduce a simple intervention to increase NFA correlation at any given layer, which dramatically improves the quality of features learned.
+Understanding the mechanisms through which neural networks extract statistics from input-label pairs through feature learning is one of the most important unsolved problems in supervised learning.
+Prior works demonstrated that the gram matrices of the weights (the \emph{neural feature matrices}, NFM) and the \textit{average gradient outer products} (AGOP) become correlated during training, in a statement known as the neural feature ansatz (NFA).
+Through the NFA, the authors introduce mapping with the AGOP as a general mechanism for neural feature learning.
+However, these works do not provide a theoretical explanation for this correlation or its origins.
+In this work, we further clarify the nature of this correlation, and explain its emergence.
+We show that this correlation is equivalent to alignment between the left singular structure of the weight matrices and the newly defined \emph{pre-activation tangent features} at each layer.
+We further establish that the alignment is driven by the interaction of weight changes induced by SGD with the pre-activation features, and analyze the resulting dynamics analytically at early times in terms of simple statistics of the inputs and labels.
+We prove the derivative alignment occurs almost surely in specific high dimensional settings.
+Finally, we introduce a simple optimization rule motivated by our analysis of the centered correlation which dramatically increases the NFA correlations at any given layer and improves the quality of features learned.